Pentamethylcyclopentadiene: Comparison to other Cp ligands

 Complexes of pentamethylcyclopentadienyl differ in several ways from the more common cyclopentadienyl (Cp) derivatives.
 Being more electron-rich, Cp\*- is a stronger donor and dissociation, like ring-slippage, is more difficult with Cp* than with Cp.
-The fluorinated ligand, (trifluoromethyl)tetramethylcyclopentadienyl (C5Me4CF3), combines the properties of Cp and Cp*: it possesses the steric bulk of Cp* but has electronic properties similar to Cp, the electron-donation from the methyl groups being "canceled out" by the electron-accepting nature of the trifluoromethyl substituent.
-Its steric bulk stabilizes complexes with fragile ligands.
-Its bulk also attenuates intermolecular interactions, decreasing the tendency to form polymeric structures.
-Its complexes also tend to be more soluble in non-polar solvents.
-The methyl group in Cp* complexes can undergo C–H activation leading to "tuck-in complexes".
-Bulky cyclopentadienyl ligands are known that are far more sterically encumbered than Cp*.
+Its complexes tend to be more soluble in non-polar solvents.

+Bulky cyclopentadienyl ligands and 1,2,3-trisubstituted Cp ligands are also known.
+(Trifluoromethyl)tetramethylcyclopentadienyl (C5Me4CF3) has the steric properties of Cp* and the electronic properties of Cp.